cy6erskunk/q-n-a/docs/Organisational-rules.md

 ## 2 Participation must include a minimum of ten fencers listed in the top 32 in the official ranking of the FIE and representing at least five different countries for senior competitions in Europe (no requirement for competitions outside Europe).

 ## 3 The competition must be attended by at least four FIE A or B Grade referees of different nationalities.
-October 2024

-5

-FIE

 ## 4 The Rules of the FIE must be faithfully applied, as well as the specifications for World Cup competitions.
 The organisers must use automatic judging equipment of which the prototype has been approved by the SEMI.